Police investigating 4 Argentines over WCup qualifier chaos

 The Brazil-Argentina qualifier on Sunday was interrupted after seven minutes when agents of Brazil’s health agency, Anvisa, insisted they should take England-based players Emiliano Martinez, Emiliano Buendia, Giovanni Lo Celso, and Cristian Romero to the airport for breaching coronavirus protocols.

 Anvisa said Argentina soccer officials knew since Saturday that the four players — three of whom were on the field — should not play because they were in the United Kingdom 14 days before their arrival, but did not inform authorities as required.
-Visitors from the U.K. have a mandatory 14-day hotel quarantine.
+Visitors from the U.K. must undergo a mandatory 14-day hotel quarantine.

 Brazil federal police confirmed to The Associated Press on Monday the four players received a notification to leave the country on Sunday night, and had to give written statements to authorities.
 They flew with the rest of the Argentina squad to Buenos Aires shortly after.
 The match was abandoned without a score.